 Asking the Right Personality Questions

-The key to making them successful is to, first and foremost, ask the right types of questions.
+The key to making them successful is to, first and foremost, ask suitable types of questions.
 The best personality questions can determine a person’s affinity for working as part of a team, their interest in personal or professional development, whether they are competitive, their organizational skills, and much more.
 Interviewers can even use icebreaker questions sprinkled in between resume-related questions to help the candidate open up and feel more comfortable in the interview so that they are more likely to answer other questions genuinely.
-Asking simple questions like “what does a day off with your family look like?” can be a great precursor to asking a question about their long-term goals, given that you’ve probably just planted their biggest motivator at the front of their minds with the previous question.
+Asking simple questions like “What does a day off with your family look like?” can be a great precursor to asking a question about their long-term goals, given that you’ve probably just planted their biggest motivator at the front of their minds with the previous question.

 Personality Questions